Mind-Interfaces/HACKATHON/README.md

 - **Collision Cubes (Green and Cyan)**: The environment is adorned with green and cyan cubes.
 Colliding with these cubes triggers different musical effects.

+## About Musicube

+🎶 Musicube: Where Creativity and Music Converge! 🎮🎵 Embark on a journey beyond traditional gaming with Musicube, an innovative 3D cube-based game that redefines the boundaries of creativity and music production.
+Designed to captivate both gaming enthusiasts and music aficionados, Musicube offers an unparalleled experience where players don't just play the game, but actively participate in crafting unique musical compositions.

+🚀 Real-time Music Generation 🎶💡 What sets Musicube apart is its seamless integration of gaming and music generation.
+The instant you intersect cubes, your commands are sent to our cutting-edge MusicGen engine.
+This AI-powered technology transforms your actions into real-time musical output, providing an enchanting auditory experience that mirrors your gaming journey.
+Witness the magic unfold as your gameplay shapes the very music that accompanies it.

+🌈 Limitless Exploration and Discovery 🔍🎮 Step into a universe where creativity knows no bounds.
+With a multitude of cube types, each representing distinct musical elements, Musicube encourages you to explore, experiment, and uncover hidden synergies.
+Delve into the world of harmonics, percussion, melodies, and more.
+Whether you're creating serene soundscapes or energetic compositions, every moment in Musicube is an opportunity to push the boundaries of your artistic expression.

+🎉 Experience Musicube Today! 🌍🎮 Are you ready to embark on an unforgettable journey where your gaming skills fuel your musical prowess?
+Musicube invites you to explore, play, and compose your way to a symphonic adventure like no other.
+Elevate your gaming experience, unlock your inner composer, and witness the harmony of Musicube – where the cubes dance to your gaming, and the music sings to your soul.
 ## User Interactions

 MusiCube leverages user interactions to influence the music generation process: